Non-regulated Dancesport qualifications

-Further details on the non-accredited qualifications are as follows.
+Further details on the non-regulated qualifications are as follows.
 Please note, this is only a brief outline and there are some requirements not listed below.

 While the Student Teacher is not a mandatory examination for prospective teachers who wish to take the Associate examination or a teaching qualification in its own right, it is a helpful preparation.